cathyihui/Intelligent-Greenhouse/README.md

 Use the CSS files and the HTML file in the "clients" folder to build the web page like this:
 <image src = "clients/images/finalwebpage.PNG" height = 350>

-In the Greenhouse model, the sensors and devices' layout are shown as follows:
+Use the code in the file "ArduinoCode"In the Greenhouse model, the sensors and devices' layout are shown as follows:
 <image src = "clients/images/pinlayour.PNG" height = 350>